storacha/network-tester/README.md

 * `data/shards.csv` - information about each shard that is stored to the service as part of an "upload".
 * `data/uploads.csv` - information about each upload that is performed, i.e. the shards and the DAG root CID.

+#### Go Uploads

+1. Install Go
+2. Start the test using `go run . upload`

+The script generates the same event logs as the JS version.

 ### Retrieval Testing

 1. Run the upload tests
 2. Install Go
-3. Start the test using `go run . ./data/uploads.csv >> ./data/retrievals.csv`
+3. Start the test using `go run . retrieval ./data/uploads.csv >> ./data/retrievals.csv`

 The script generates event logs to the following files: